CANADA FX DEBT-C$ tumbles on risk aversion, Goldman charges

 At 1:01 p.m.
 (1701 GMT), the Canadian dollar CAD=D4 was at C$1.0148 to the U.S. dollar, or 98.54 U.S. cents, up slightly from earlier lows.
 On Thursday, it finished at C$1.0033 to the U.S. dollar, or 99.67 U.S. cents.

-Also weighing on sentiment were disappointing earnings from Google Inc (GOOG.O: Quote), while the euro dropped on worries about Greece's debt crisis.
+Also weighing on sentiment were disappointing earnings from Google Inc (GOOG.O), while the euro dropped on worries about Greece's debt crisis.
 [MKTS/GLOB]

 The U.S. dollar and yen advanced strongly on Friday on rising risk aversion.
 [FRX/]